esnrRahman/puppies_backend/README.md

 * Did not set up a proper reactions table for further feature addition (like multiple reactions)

 * Did not set up a rate limiter for APIs that do not require login (i.e. cookie) to access

+* Can upload any pic to be honest now.
+There is no code to validate that the pic is actually of a dog